rppicomidi/ble-midi2usbhost/README.md

 # Software
 The following instructions assume that your Pico SDK code is stored in `${PICO_SDK_PATH}` and that your project source tree will be in `${PICO_PROJ}/ble-midi2usbhost`.
-You will likely need to update your version of the TinyUSB library that ships with the Pico SDK.
+If you are using Pico-SDK before version 2.2.0, you will need to update your version of the TinyUSB library that ships with the Pico SDK.
 See below.
 ## Getting the project source code
 ```
 cd ${PICO_PROJ}